Bernard Randolph (merchant)

 Bernard Randolph (baptised 1643 – c.
 1690) was an English merchant and author on the Morea and Aegean islands.

 Life

 Randolph was born in Canterbury, the son of Edmund Randolph M.D. and his wife Deborah Master; Edward Randolph was his elder brother.
 In 1664 he was a merchant at Smyrna in the Levant trade.

 Randolph then visited the Morea and Mystras in 1669, shortly after a peace was concluded between the Venetian Republic and Ottoman Empire.
-He was resident in what is now Greece 1671–9.
+He was resident in the mainland of Greece 1671–9.
 In 1680 he was in Crete.

 In the period 1683–4 Randolph made voyages to New England, in support of his brother Edward's work there as a customs official.
 He then returned to England.
 He is thought to have died by about 1689.